MrShamir7/MrShamir7.github.io/about.md

 ### About Me

 My name is Siddartha Devic, but I usually go by sid.
 I am an undergraduate at The University of Texas at Dallas, double majoring in mathematics and computer science.
 I am broadly interested in machine learning and theoretical computer science.
-I made this blog to post about interesting things I have found online, made, or want to learn.
+I made this blog to post about interesting things I have found, made, or want to learn.

 This blog